 Military construction projects typically utilize several different acquisition strategies such as Design-Build and Design-Bid-Build to accomplish the work.
 The project contract documents contain the project scope, performance clauses, and relevant criteria requirements for the designer of record to accomplish the task of preparing the design, plans and construction specifications.
 UFC's identify the consensus building codes and standards in addition to DoD unique design requirements.
 UFGS are used to develop the project specifications which delineate the requirements regarding the materials, products, installation procedures and quality aspects involved with execution of the work.
 It is the responsibility of the designer of record to edit the specification and tailoring it to the specific requirement.
 In the case of corrosion, the desired level of detail required in the criteria as directed by the ESC category delineated in UFC 1-200-01 associated with the building component (e.g. material selection and grade, protective coatings and paints, cathodic protection, etc.)should be identified.

-The Criteria listed in Tables 1 and 2 are intended to assist the designer, architect, engineer and sustainment professional in selecting the most appropriate CPC criteria documents relevant to the design, construction maintenance and repair of DoD Facilities.
+The Criteria listed in Table 1 and Table 2 are intended to assist the designer, architect, engineer and sustainment professional in selecting the most appropriate CPC criteria documents relevant to the design, construction maintenance and repair of DoD Facilities.
 Where it occurs, certification and experience requirements for contractors, individuals, and manufacturers are addressed in the UFC or UFGS.
 Some of these have been briefly listed in the "Description" column of Tables 1 and 2.
 These may include certifications offered by NACE, SSPC, ACI, and MPI.

 Criteria documents can be found in the form of other types of resources as well.
 The WBDG Federal Facility Criteria library provides a detailed list describing each which includes specifications, regulations, standards, policy letters, ECBs, etc.